Call Us Message Us

 >Who is Florida Blue?

-At The Sylvia Brafman Mental Health Treatment Center in Fort Lauderdale, Florida, our team of dedicated professionals is ready to guide you.
-We offer IOP and a variety of treatments programs, each uniquely designed to meet your needs.
-So don’t wait, reach out to us today!
-Either give us a call or fill up the form below to request a callback.
+At The Sylvia Brafman Mental Health Treatment Center in Fort Lauderdale, Florida, we provide specialized Florida Blue ADHD treatment coverage.
+Our committed team of experts is ready to assist and guide you on this journey.
+From IOP to our range of unique treatments programs, we ensure each is tailored to meet your personal needs.
+Don’t delay, reach out to us today!
+Contact us via call or simply complete the form below to request a callback.

 "*" indicates required fields